CAN YOU GET A DUI ON A BICYCLE?

-Our advice to you is—NO. It is a bad idea.
+Our advice to you is—NO. The short answer is that it’s a bad idea to ride a bicycle drunk.
 In fact, drunk cycling can be caught under the ambit of the Liquor License Act for public intoxication.
 Additionally, police officers have the ability to ticket a cyclist if they are biking in a careless or reckless manner or if they are breaking the laws of the road in some manner.
 Many bicycles today may also have electric or gas motors, and in these cases, an intoxicated cyclist will likely be violating the Highway Traffic Act and Criminal Code of Canada.

-A cyclist who consumes alcohol or drugs, puts themselves and others around them at serious risk.
+A cyclist that consumes alcohol or drugs and gets back on the bike puts themselves and others around them at serious risk.
 Cyclists, like motorcyclists, have very little protection in the event of a fall or collision.
-They don’t have the luxury of airbags or heavy steal and are vulnerable to injury in all aspects.
-Alcohol and drug affects your sensory and judgment in such a profound way and our advice, that as with a car, anyone considering drinking and biking is to leave the bike and take public transit.
+They don’t have the luxury of airbags or heavy steel and are vulnerable to injury in all aspects.
+Alcohol and drug affect your sensory and judgment in such a profound way and our advice is, that as with a car, anyone considering drinking and biking is to leave the bike and take public transit or arrange for a safe ride home.

 Book a Free Consultation